mjkoster/interfaces/draft-ietf-core-interfaces.md

 Link List           {#hlink-list}
 ---------
-The Link List interface is used to retrieve (GET) a list of resources on an origin server.
+Link List is the base interface to provide gradual reveal of resources on a CoRE origin server.
+It is used to retrieve (GET) a list of resources on an origin server.
 The GET request SHOULD contain an Accept option with the application/link-format content format.
 However if the resource does not support any other form of content-format the Accept option MAY be elided.

-Note: The use of an Accept option with application/link-format is recommended even though it is not strictly needed for the link list interface because this interface is extended by the batch and linked batch interfaces where different content-formats are possible.
+Note: The use of an Accept option with application/link-format is recommended even though it is not strictly needed for the Link List interface because this interface is extended by the batch and linked batch interfaces where different content-formats are possible.

 The request returns a list of URI references with absolute paths to the resources as defined in CoRE Link Format.
 This interface is typically used with a parent resource to enumerate sub-resources but may be used to reference any resource on an origin server.

-Link List is the base interface to provide gradual reveal of resources on a CoRE origin server.
-Hence the root resource of a Function Set SHOULD implement this interface or an extension of this interface.

 The following example interacts with a Link List /d containing Parameter sub-resources /d/name, /d/model.